Table of Contents

 | 680+ | Very strong, adds academic confidence |

-Minimum GMAT Score Accepted by ESSEC MiM
+What Is the Minimum GMAT Score Accepted by ESSEC MiM?

 GMAT Focus Edition for ESSEC MiM Applicants

-Does ESSEC accept the GMAT Focus Edition?
+Does ESSEC Accept the GMAT Quiz?

 Significance of GMAT in ESSEC's Selection Process